davemoore22/sorcery/README.md

 ## What next? (as of September 2026)

+**Alpha #1 is now out!**

-**Spellcrafting and Combat are the only major things left to implement!** Initially I am only planning to remake Wizardry 1, then adding the content from the second and third games as soon as I can.
+Spellcrafting and Combat are the only major things left to implement from the first Wizardry game!
 In the meantime, check out Snarfu's bugfix and recompilation of the original Wizardry for Apple II at <https://github.com/snafaru> or Sshoecraft's recreation in the terminal of the original trilogy, again for Apple II at <https://github.com/sshoecraft/wizardry>>.

 ## Compilation

 Sorcery uses a **single source tree** which builds on both Linux and Windows.
 The primary development platform is Ubuntu/Debian Linux.
 Windows builds are supported using **MSYS2 UCRT64**, GCC, CMake and Ninja.
 Other Windows toolchains are not currently tested or supported by the project, although contributions documenting them are welcome.
 The project targets **C++26** and uses C++ reflection, so **GCC 16.1 or later is required**.
 The current development toolchain uses GCC 16.2.
 No separate Linux or Windows source tree is required.
 Platform-specific differences are handled by CMake and the source code.
-Please read the doc/COMPILE.md for full compilation instructions on both platforms, and doc/AI.md for a statement on LLM/AI usage.
+Please read the doc/COMPILE.md for full compilation instructions on both platforms.
 All code is released under the GPLv2 - see the doc/LICENSE.md file for full details.

+**Graphics and music are used under appropriate licenses (see below), and are drawn/composed by humans.**

 ## Contact and Help

-All comments and criticism and help welcome.
+All comments and criticism and help most welcome.
 You can mainly find me as *Typhon* on the C++ Help and DungeonCrawlers.org Discord Servers or email me at davemoore22 AT protonmail.com

 ## Credits